MojosBeans100/un-petit-jeu-francais/README.md

-# Dunkeld Fitness Centre
+# Un Petit Jeu Francais
-First Milestone Project: a site to show facilities of a fictional gym
+Second Milestone Project: a site to provide a mini quiz in French

 ![Mock Up](assets/images/readmeResponsive.JPG)

-The website details information about a fitness centre which offers all standard facilities of a gym, workout classes, and a monthly or annual membership.
+The website provides a short, interactive quiz for user's who would like to practice or test their French level.

 # Table of Contents